nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

     o	GREEN: EA customer engagement/activities regarding Business Transformation are finalized

-3. EA to collect Business Transformation activities/reports/services already occurred with this customer in the past.
+3. Objective: EA to collect Business Transformation activities/reports/services already occurred with this customer in the past.
 Contacting/collaborating with SAP internal groups, SAP partners, Customer Business Transformation teams.

-4. Identification of Customer Key Stakeholders for Business Transformation by Industry and Enterprise Domain
+4. Objective: Identification of Customer Key Stakeholders for Business Transformation by Industry and Enterprise Domain

-5. Preparing Meetings and relevant discussion points with customer’s Key Stakeholders based on;
+5. Objective: Preparing Meetings and relevant discussion points with customer’s Key Stakeholders based on;

     o	Key Objective for the Stakeholder (specific to the Industry)